wko27/blog/_daily/2020-09-22-Waffle_Fries.md

 * NY strip steak for dinner
   * little overdone
   * might have let it rest too long
+  * also corn and mashed potatoes
+* stuffed Jackie's mouth with grapes :D
 * worked until 11 ish
 * ended up with 4 hours of sleep?